carbon-design-system/design-system-website/src/content/guidelines/accessibility/overview.md

 #### How this applies to everyone
 - Users without disabilities sometimes need to view screens in poor lighting conditions.
 For example, imagine using a screen outside on a bright day.
 A higher-contrast design will make the screen more usable for everyone.
+- Vision worsens gradually starting around age 40 and good contrast helps this very large demographic use your interface.

 <div id='color'></div>